| ↑↑ Home | ↑ Net & Web |

 general and more widespread robots, primarily those intended for automated

 downloading.
-The most well-known of these are wget
+The most well-known of these are wget and curl

 .
 The primary difference between